Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 - **drainage basin planning**

 ### Forestry techniques
-The protection of forests ensures that areas on a local scale are protected from deforestation and
+The protection of forests ensures that areas on a local scale are protected from deforestation in law.
+The UN, World Bank and governments all collaborate to ensure forests do not become degraded.
+The REDD+ programme funds projects in over 50 countries with direct investment, technology and carbon offsets.

+NGOs such as WWF and the ARPA program in Brazil ensure that over 128 million acres of land, targeting 150 million, are protected.

 ### Water allocations